Palo Duro Canyon State Park

 Stop by the Visitor Center on the canyon rim to learn more about the park.
 The park store at the Visitor Center sells books, pottery, jewelry and more.
 Look for souvenirs, snacks and meals at The Trading Post on the canyon floor.

+Take a virtual tour with our Interactive Trails Map.
 Trails and backpack campsites may close during wet weather.

 Ride on trails through 1,500 acres set aside for horseback riding.
 You can also share two other trails with hikers and mountain bikers.